-Our Manager will receive an annual asset management fee of 1.75% of the outstanding principal amount of the Bonds and disposition fee equal to 1.00% of the proceeds received from the repayment of the principal amount of any of our debt investments or any other disposition of the underlying real estate.
-These fees will be paid regardless of our success and the performance of the Bonds.
+Our Manager will receive an annual asset management fee of 0.25% of the outstanding principal amount of the Bonds.
+This fee will be paid regardless of our success and the performance of the Bonds.

-Our Sponsor may, or may cause, our Manager to, increase the fees payable to it and/or its affiliates with the consent of a majority of the Bonds.
+Our Manager may increase the fees payable to it and/or its affiliates with the consent of a majority of the Bonds.

-Our Sponsor will have the power to contractually bind our Manager and us.
-As a result, our Sponsor may agree to increase the fees payable to it and/or its affiliates with the affirmative consent of a majority of the Bonds, so fees may be increased without the consent of any particular Bondholder.
+Our Manager will have the power to contractually bind us.
+As a result, our Manager may agree to increase the fees payable to it and/or its affiliates with the affirmative consent of a majority of the Bonds, so fees may be increased without the consent of any particular Bondholder.